CJonesCode/FlowGenius/README.md

 BugIt is a CLI-first tool that enables developers to quickly capture unstructured bug reports without interrupting their development flow.
 It integrates with LangGraph AI backend to transform freeform bug descriptions into structured JSON files with metadata such as title, severity, and tags.

-**Current Implementation:** All 6 core commands are functional with **real LangGraph integration** using OpenAI API.
+**Current Implementation:** All 6 core commands are functional with **real LangGraph integration** using OpenAI API and **production file operations** with atomic writes.
 The CLI offers JSON output by default (perfect for automation) with optional `--pretty` flag for human-readable formatting.
-Features include retry logic, structured error handling, and professional clean output.
+Features include retry logic, structured error handling, cross-platform file locking, and professional clean output.

 ## Features